connor-darling/connor-darling/README.md

 <div>
   <p>
-    I'm Connor, a third-year student pursuing a Bachelor's of Science degree in Software Engineering at the University of California, Irvine.
-Currently, my primary goal is to secure a software engineering internship opportunity.
+    I'm Connor, a fourth-year student pursuing a Bachelor's of Science degree in Software Engineering at the University of California, Irvine.
   </p>
 </div>